 - Zip-line through the emerald green rainforest canopy

 Daintree National Park is a two-hour drive north of Cairns, or about an hour north of Port Douglas.
 Day tours by 4WD or coach depart from Cairns and Port Douglas year round, or you can hire a car and drive yourself.
 For longer visits, stay in a picturesque town or village on the rainforest's doorstep, such as Mossman or Cape Tribulation.

 Things to do and top attractions in the Daintree Rainforest

 Orient yourself at the Discovery Centre

 Start your Daintree experience at the Daintree Discovery Centre.
 Here you can learn all about the origins of the ancient rainforest before heading out onto the series of aerial walkways and viewing platforms connected to the centre.
 This allows you to easily explore all levels of the rainforest up close, from the forest floor to the uppermost reaches of the canopy.

 Cruise the Daintree River

 Take a cruise on the Daintree River and look out for saltwater crocodiles.
-Several operators offer tours of varying length, from one hour to half day cruises.
+Several operators offer tours of varying length, from one-hour to half-day cruises.
 This is an excellent way to see and photograph the Daintree's incredible wildlife at close range, in one of the most beautiful forest environments on the planet.

 Explore Mossman Gorge

-Walk with Aboriginal owners
+Walk with Aboriginal custodians